-Sec.
-15. Any violation of any provision of this Act for which no penalty is specifically provided shall be punished by a fine of not more than \$1,000 or imprisonment for not more than one year, or both.
+SEC.
+15. Any violation of any provision of this Act for which no penalty is specifically provided shall be punished by a fine of not Punishment for violations. more than \$1,000 or imprisonment for not more than one year, or both.